SF Masterworks #1: The Forever War, by Joe Haldeman

 'Tonight we're going to show you eight silent ways to kill a man.'
 The guy who said that was a sergeant who didn't look five years older than me.
 So if he'd ever killed a man in combat, silently or otherwise, he'd done it as an infant.

-— The Forever War, Opening lines of Chapter 1.
+ā The Forever War, Opening lines of Chapter 1.

 I calculated I had enough money - if I missed lunch - for three books.
 Alongside The Forever War, I selected Philip K. Dick's Clans of the Alphane Moon and Ursula Le Guin's The Left Hand of Darkness.
+I had never heard of any of these authors, but I had, from picking up books at the library, heard of the Nebula and Hugo awards.
+The loud proclamations on the covers of both The Forever War and The Left Hand of Darkness were selling points enough for me.
+For the Dick novel, I just liked Peter Jones' cover illustration.

 "Being in combat changes your life completely, usually for the worse.
 It's not specific things that happen in combat, it's a kind of gestalt - living with horror for day after day after day, and finally you've sort of moved away from the human condition.
 And you never quite get back, no matter how many years go by.
 I've seen this in old, old men who were in World War I. I look in their eyes and I see myself.
 They can never be completely kind.
 They can never be completely humane."

-— Joe Haldeman, interviewed in Locus magazine, 1997; quoted in Brian Stableford's Against the New Gods
+ā Joe Haldeman, interviewed in Locus magazine, 1997

 This matters.
 The book you buy today is not the book that won the awards.
 The version that swept the Hugo and Nebula was essentially censored to make it more palatable - and ironically, by restoring the bleakness, Haldeman made it a more honest reflection of the Vietnam veteran's experience, the very thing he was praised for in the first place.
 Readers should know they're not reading the same text that won in 1976.

 Through relativistic accident, Mandella survives the next four years of subjective time while centuries pass on Earth, becoming the war's longest surviving human combatant.
 All of his original comrades are killed.
 The army's new recruits are now of a uniform, merged ethnicity and exclusively homosexual.
 Despite being a senior officer - achieved purely by survival - he's set apart from them by his sexuality, his ethnicity and his archaic version of English.
-In the final battle, the enemy Taurans are revealed to have been a hive mind all along; the entire war was the result of a misunderstanding, deliberately prolonged by Earth's military-industrial complex.
+In the final battle, the Taurans are revealed to have been a hive mind all along; the entire war was the result of a misunderstanding, deliberately prolonged by Earth's military-industrial complex.

 A thousand years into the future, mankind is now made up exclusively of clones, connected in a hive mind like the Taurans.
 Mandella is sent to a reserve for the original, uncollective, heterosexual humans.
-There, he's reunited with Marygay, who has been cruising in space, burning objective time, to wait for him.
+There he's reunited with Marygay, who has been cruising in space, burning objective time, to wait for him.
 A news item announces the birth of a "fine baby boy".

 The Starship Troopers Comparison